ISO-TC204/ISO-TC204.github.io/docs/wg14/index.md

 ## External References

-The European Union- ITS Communications & Information Protocols ([EU-ICIP](https://www.mobilityits.eu)) is a signficant resource of ITS standards, and its [Vehicle/Roadway Warning/Control page](https://www.mobilityits.eu/vehicle-roadway-warning-control) is of particular relevance to this WG's work.
+The European Union- ITS Communications & Information Protocols ([EU-ICIP](https://www.mobilityits.eu)) is a significant resource of ITS standards, and its [Vehicle/Roadway Warning/Control page](https://www.mobilityits.eu/vehicle-roadway-warning-control) is of particular relevance to this WG's work.

 - ISO/SAE PAS 22736, Taxonomy and definitions for terms related to driving automation systems for on-road motor vehicles
 - [International Organization of Motor Vehicle Manufacturers, Vehicle type definitions](https://oica.net/statistics-production/)